astronomer/docs/astro/deployment-file-reference.md

 ### `deployment.configuration`

-The `configuration` section contains all of the basic settings that you can configure from the Deployment **Details** page in the Cloud UI.
+The `configuration` section contains all of the basic settings that you can configure from the Deployment **Details** page in the Astro UI.
 See:

 - [Create a Deployment](create-deployment.md#create-a-deployment).
 - [Update a Deployment name and description](deployment-details.md#update-a-deployment-name-and-description).